Parents tell us...

 Help for miscellaneous medical expenses

-Other resources for specific situations
+Other resources for specific situations or conditions

 For military families: different branches Military Aid Society Offices.
 The Army Emergency Relief (AER) now has a category for families with dependents who have special needs.